Where to Watch Exciting and Affordable Collegiate Sports this Spring

 Take Me to the River: Rowing

-Seeped in traditions, the history of rowing is embedded in the area’s bones, allowing spectators to marvel at both the strength and form of the rowers as well as the Philadelphia area making its own mark on the map with a host of regattas throughout the year.
+Steeped in traditions, the history of rowing is embedded in the area’s bones, allowing spectators to marvel at both the strength and form of the rowers as well as the Philadelphia area making its own mark on the map with a host of regattas throughout the year.
 Several colleges row out of boat houses along the Schuylkill River (famously known as Boathouse Row) including Penn, Drexel, and Temple, to name a few.
+Don’t miss the Dad Vail Regatta, the largest intercollegiate rowing event in the United States, on May 8-9 on the Cooper River.

 Taking Center Court: Tennis

 Nowadays tennis can be played year-round with access to indoor courts, but the real fun begins in the spring when it can be played naturally outdoors.
-Check out the schedules of local universities like West Chester and Jefferson as some big match-ups are happening in the next few months.
-Most colleges in the area carry both a men’s and women’s team.
+Check out the schedules of local universities like West Chester , Drexel and Jefferson as some big match-ups are happening in the next few months.
+Most colleges in the area carry both a men’s and women’s team, so check the schedules for both.

 Getting the Runaround: Track and Field